Summer/Fall CSA

 Vegetables & Share Size

-We offer one CSA share size but have added a bi-weekly share option.
+We offer one CSA share size but have both weekly and bi-weekly share options.
 You can now choose to invest in a weekly share of the harvest or a bi-weekly share where you pick up every other week.

 Our goal is to provide a diverse mix of seasonal vegetables from week-to-week, including many familiar vegetables and some less familiar varieties.
 Lettuce or salad mix will be included in the share most weeks.
 Favorites like carrots, broccoli, and tomatoes will make many appearances in the share and we’ll round out the variety by including less familiar vegetables like kohlrabi, fennel, and celeriac a few times throughout the season.